dariye/blog/_posts/2016-review.md

 ### Euro-Trip

-I fortunate enough to be able to squeeze some vacation.
-Albeit impromptu, this vacation was much needed.
+I'm fortunate enough to have been able to squeeze some vacation time into a very busy year.
+And albeit impromptu, this vacation was needed to keep my sanity.

 I traveled from New York to Copenhagen, Denmark by way of Istanbul, Turkey.